bigdatabigheart/Datasets/Diabetes/AlleghenyDiabetesHypertension/README.md

-# Allenghey County Diabetes and Hypertension Cormorbidity
+# Allegheny County Diabetes and Hypertension Cormorbidity

 This data set provides de-identified population data for diabetes and hypertension comorbidity prevalence in Allegheny County.